zack2016/smarthome/modules/mqtt/README.md

 #### service_user (optional

-username for the access to webervices.
+username for the access to webservices.
 By default username `serviceuser` is used.

 #### service_password (optional)